Shetland: Tourism

 Shetland is a popular destination for cruise ships, and in 2010 the Lonely Planet guide named Shetland as the sixth best region in the world for tourists seeking unspoilt destinations.
 The islands were described as "beautiful and rewarding" and the Shetlanders as "a fiercely independent and self-reliant bunch".
-Overall visitor expenditure was worth £16.4 million in 2006, in which year just under 26,000 cruise liner passengers arrived at Lerwick Harbour.
-This business has grown substantially with 109 cruise ships already booked in for 2019, representing over 107,000 passenger visits.
+Overall visitor expenditure was £16.4 million in 2006, in which year just under 26,000 cruise liner passengers arrived at Lerwick Harbour.
+This business has grown substantially with 109 cruise ships booked in for 2019, representing over 107,000 passenger visits.
 In 2009, the most popular visitor attractions were the Shetland Museum, the RSPB reserve at Sumburgh Head, Bonhoga Gallery at Weisdale Mill and Jarlshof.
 Geopark Shetland (now Shetland UNESCO Global Geopark) was established by the Amenity Trust in 2009 to boost sustainable tourism to the islands.

 According to the Promote Shetland organisation's website, tourism increased "by £12.6 million between 2017 and 2019 with more than half of visitors giving their trip a perfect rating".

-Extremely popular in many countries, with five series having been filmed and aired by early 2021, Shetland (TV series) was inspired by the Ann Cleeves books about the fictional Detective Inspector Jimmy Perez.
-This has created an interest in Shetland and some tourists visit because they wish to see the places where the series is set and filmed.
-In 2018, series star Douglas Henshall said in an interview, "When we were there filming, there’s people from Australia and different parts of America who had come specifically because of the show ...
-It’s showing all over the world.
-Now you get a lot of people from Scandinavia on these noir tours".

 An October 2018 report stated that 91,000 passengers from cruise ships arrived that year (a record high), an increase over the 70,000 in 2017.
 There was a drop in 2019 to "over 76,000 cruise ship passengers".